CocoHusky/CocoHusky/README.md

 </div>

 <p align="center">
-  Biomedical engineer from the University of Arizona focused on implantable and wearable medical systems, miniaturized sensing devices, and full-stack biomedical product development.
+  Biomedical engineer with a Ph.D. from the University of Arizona focused on wearable and implantable medical devices, miniature sensing systems, and full-stack biomedical product development.
 </p>

 <p align="center">
-  I build across electronics, housings, embedded firmware, applications, data pipelines, and validation so complex sensing ideas become simple, usable systems.
+  I like building devices that help people better understand their health and feel more in control of their care.
 </p>

 <br />